 As n grows, this number probability converges to 1.
 In other words, there will almost always be a failed node in a large enough distributed system.
+This emphasizes the importance of fault tolerance.

 Typically fault tolerance mechanisms are assumed to provide safety against crash failures.
 Arbitrary failures may also be thought to be Byzantine failures where different behavior is observed at different times.
 These faults are typically very expensive to provide tolerance against.